-If you are interested in getting more information about Shiraz, the capital of Achaemenid civilization, do not miss this article.
+If you are interested in getting more information about Shiraz, Heritage Site, do not miss this article.

 In response to this question, we should say that the people of this land were familiar with this symbol before Zoroaster, and when people all around the world were idolaters, they were mostly monotheists.

 The Ring in the Old Man’s Left Hand

 There is a ring in the left hand of the old man that shows a covenant between Ahura Mazda and Man.
 Man ought to worship the only God and believe that God is observing, listening to, and caring about humans and what they do.

 Some historians and thinkers of traditional rituals believe that the marriage ring originates from the Farvahar ring, and they consider it as an Iranian tradition, today used throughout the world.